Snooz82/robotframework-datadriver/README.md

 ### min. required columns

 - `*** Test Cases ***` column has to be the first one.
-- *Argument columns:* For each argument of the `Test Template` keyword one column must be existing in the CSV file as data source.
+- *Argument columns:* For each argument of the `Test Template` keyword one column must be existing in the data file as data source.
 The name of this column must match the variable name and syntax.

 ### optional columns
 - *[Tags]* column may be used to add specific tags to a test case.
 Tags may be comma separated.
 - *[Documentation]* column may be used to add specific test case documentation.

-### Example CSV file
+### Example Data file
 <a name="example-csv"></a>

 |*** Test Cases ***|${username}|${password}|[Tags]|[Documentation]|